-A/P Multi-Company (APMU) allows a managing company’s Accounts Payable department to process A/P transactions for an unlimited number of “subsidiary” companies.
+A/P Multi-Company (APMU) for Sage 100 allows a managing company’s Accounts Payable department to process A/P transactions for an unlimited number of “subsidiary” companies.
 Invoices can be distributed to other companies that have a General Ledger database.
 Each line item entry of an Invoice contains a new Company Code field.
 This new field defaults to the current Company – it may be changed to any other company that has been set-up for inter-company processing.

 When an Inter-company Distribution is made, the Open Invoice is entered into the Current Company’s Aging.
 A General Ledger transaction is written to the other company’s Daily Transaction File, containing a debit to that other company’s expense account, and a credit to the predefined Inter-company Allocation account.
 A pair of Inter-company Allocation Accounts must be set-up for each company which has been setup for Inter-company processing.

 During line entry for an Inter-company allocation, the General Ledger Account Format, and the List Mode feature reflects the Chart of Accounts and the number format for the other company.